Under-Secretary-General for Peace Operations

 Assistant Secretary-General for Rule of Law and Security Institutions

-Mr. Alexander Zouev is the current Assistant-Secretary General for Rule of Law.
+Mr. Alexandre Zouev is the current Assistant-Secretary General for Rule of Law.

 Mr. Zouev joined the United Nations in 1990 and has served with the United Nations Development Programme (UNDP), United Nations Children’s Fund (UNICEF) and the United Nations Office for Project Services (UNOPS).
 From June 2016 until his current position, he was the Global Programme Manager and Special Adviser on Prevention of Violent Extremism (PVE) with UNDP.
 Before that, he was the United Nations Resident Coordinator and UNDP Resident Representative in Tajikistan between 2011 and 2016.
 With UNICEF, Mr. Zouev served as Representative in Kazakhstan from 2008 to 2011, having previously held a number of managerial positions at UNICEF Headquarters, covering Central Asia and the Baltics, as well as United Nations and Intergovernmental Affairs.